mahrr/raven/specs/lexical_spec.md

 identifier ::= (alpha | '_') (digit | alpha | '_')* ;
 ```

-l has the traditional naming rules.
+raven has the traditional naming rules.
 Identifiers start
 with letter or underscore and then may extends to letters,
 digits and underscores.